pallets/jinja/docs/templates.rst

     arguments are stored in this special variable.

 `caller`
-    If the macro was called from a :ref:`call` tag the caller is stored in this variable as macro which can be called.
+    If the macro was called from a :ref:`call<call>` tag the caller is stored in this variable as macro which can be called.

 Macros also expose some of their internal details.
 The following attributes are available on a macro object: